The Benefits of Community College: Should You Go?

 Many of the students are looking to get their terminal degrees or to save money on a four-year degree by knocking out prerequisites close to home.
-But for Manners, Richards, and my father, the advantages offered by community colleges were more than just convenient — they were life-changing.
+But for Manners, Richards, and my father, the benefits of community college were more than just convenient — they were life-changing.

 Three Layoffs, Three Success Stories

 My father — a man who just barely graduated high school in the late 1970s — had no interest in going back to school.
 But a government stipend for retraining pushed him to give it a shot.
 While working on his business on the side, he attended night classes on wind turbine maintenance and construction.
 It was a growing industry with a lot of demand for guys like him who already knew their way around a build site.